sergheevdev/command-bus/README.md

 ### Creating the handlers

-Now that we have created the commands, we might notice that they are simple DTO's they don't carry **logic** inside them, they are only _Data Transfer Objects_, to associate some logic we need what is called a handler, a handler's purpose is to process the given command and return a response, so the handlers will contain the necessary logic to perform the necessary operation.
+Now that we have created the commands, we might notice that they are simple DTO's, they don't carry any **logic** inside them, they are only _Data Transfer Objects_, to associate some logic we need what is called a handler, a handler's purpose is to process the given command and return a response, so the handlers will contain the necessary logic to perform the necessary operation.